 - a.
-Develop list of local and national sources of taxonomic expertise for identifying potential NZ mudsnail populations and publicize widely. - b.
-Develop a key to Pacific Northwest aquatic snails with an emphasis on identifying nonnative snails such as NZ mudsnails, Chinese mystery snails, etc. - c.
-Outreach to watershed groups and government agencies collecting benthic invertebrate samples regarding identification and data gathering.
+Develop a list of local and national sources of taxonomic expertise for identifying potential NZ mudsnail populations and distribute information to a broad national audience. - b.
+Develop a key of aquatic snails with an emphasis on identifying nonnative snails such as NZ mudsnails, Chinese mystery snails, etc. - c.
+Outreach to watershed groups and government agencies collecting benthic invertebrate samples regarding identification and data gathering. - d.
+Promote the Stop Aquatic Hitchhikers Campaign, Habitattitude and the use of HACCP-NRM plans for all groups utilizing aquatic habitats.

 - a.
-Develop database to expand NZ website to collect information on NZ mudsnail sampling efforts (methods, frequency, detection limits, etc.) including those where NZ mudsnails have not been detected. - b.
+Create a national web-base database for easy retrieval on NZ mudsnail sampling efforts (methods, frequency, detection limits, etc.) including those where NZ mudsnails have not been detected.
+(Note: Objective 3.8.i.) - b.
 Review of existing local, state, federal databases and/or collections of macroinvertebrate samples (focused on watersheds where intentional NZ mudsnail sampling has not occurred). - c.
+Increase coordination with agencies and other biologists to obtain more timely input on new populations. - d.
 Establish priority areas for monitoring, such as sites close to existing infestations or sites with special management needs or sites containing endangered or threatened species.
+(Note: Objective 3.8.i.) - e.
+Conduct further outreach to watershed groups and government agencies collecting benthic invertebrate samples regarding identification and data gathering.